How rosacea symptoms develop over time:

-The initial redness may come and go, but over time develops into a more persistent redness that resembles inflammation (like a sun burn).
-In addition, the face often will feel itchy and painful.
+The initial redness may come and go, but over time develops into a more lasting redness that looks like inflammation (like a sun burn).
+Also, the face often will feel itchy and painful.

-Small blood vessels in areas on the face that normally blush become dilated and inflamed and become visible through the skin as small red lines (telangiectasias).
-These dilated blood vessels tend to become larger in size over time.
+Small blood vessels in areas on the face that normally blush become dilated and swollen.
+What’s more, these blood vessels become visible through the skin as small red lines (telangiectasias).
+These widened blood vessels tend to become larger in size over time.

-A bacterium (Helicobacter pylori) found in the digestive system of some people that can cause acid reflux disease, has also been investigated as a possible cause.
+A bacterium (Helicobacter pylori) found in the digestive system of some people with acid reflux disease, has also been investigated as a possible cause.

-Trigger foods differ from person to person, so eliminating certain foods from your diet for a period of time will help to identify those trigger foods.
-Those foods could be chocolate, red peppers, tomatoes or any food that is high in histamine, alcoholic beverages and drinks containing caffeine.
+Trigger foods differ from person to person, so it helps to keep a food diary.
+Eliminating certain foods from your diet for a period of time will help to identify those trigger foods.
+Those foods could be chocolate, red peppers, tomatoes or any food that is high in histamine, alcoholic drinks and drinks containing caffeine.

-The inability of your face to regulate heat when a sunscreen is applied, can result in additional redness.
-It is therefore important to minimize your exposure to the sun and if you’re outdoors for prolonged period to use a sunscreen that does not cause sensitivity (look for non-waterproof sun screens with titanium dioxide or zinc oxide).
-Also, sun screens containing alcohol should be avoided.
+The inability of your face to control heat when a sunscreen is applied, can result in more redness.
+It is therefore important to cut down on your sun exposure.
+If you’re outdoors for a long time, use a sunscreen that does not cause sensitivity (look for non-waterproof sunscreens with titanium dioxide or zinc oxide).
+Also, avoid sunscreens containing alcohol.